-The set of studies we report under the rubric of study two are designed to identify boundary conditions for the computational error identified in study one.
-Particularly, since the computational error does not appear to be a universal phenomenon, we were interested in identifying the conditions that attenuate the error.
-For instance, one possible explanation for the manifestation of the error is that though people know the appropriate arithmetic rules, they make an effort-accuracy tradeoff in choosing their calculation strategies (Payne, Bettman and Johnson 1993).
-In other words, people may not perform the correct calculations because the effort required is deemed to be too high, or the benefit of calculating the correct answer is deemed to be too low.
-Based on this argument, we can potentially reduce the error rate by increasing people's motivation to carry out the correct calculations, or by reducing the computational complexity of the task.
-Another way to assess whether an effort-accuracy tradeoff is responsible for the observed error is to alert participants to the fallacy of directly adding up percentages.
+The set of studies we report under the rubric of study 2 is designed to identify boundary conditions for the computational error identified in study 1.
+In particular, since the computational error does not appear to be a universal phenomenon, we were interested in identifying the conditions that attenuate the error.
+For instance, one possible explanation for the manifestation of the error is that, although people know the appropriate arithmetic rules, they make an effort-accuracy trade-off in choosing their calculation strategies (Payne, Bettman, and Johnson 1993).
+In other words, people may not perform the correct calculations because the effort required is deemed to be too high or the benefit of calculating the correct answer is deemed to be too low.
+Based on this argument, we can potentially reduce the error rate by increasing people's motivation to carry out the correct calculations or by reducing the computational complexity of the task.
+Another way to assess whether an effortaccuracy trade-off is responsible for the observed error is to alert participants to the fallacy of directly adding up percentages.
 For example, when the answer is fallacious, people may realize that arithmetically combining percentages is inappropriate, and they may therefore become more careful and more accurate.

-In the following three studies, we test the effects of motivation, ease of calculation and the fallacious outcomes, on people's error rate and accuracy.
+In the following three studies, we test the effects of motivation, ease of calculation, and the fallacious outcomes on people's error rate and accuracy.
 The first two studies are about shopping for a textbook on the Internet, and they are identical except for the specific manipulations.
 The cover story for those two studies describes two sequential percentage discounts offered by an online store, and respondents are asked to judge the total percentage discount offered by this store.
 To avoid confusion, participations were explicitly told, for example, that "the sale price is 30% below the list price.
-In addition, there is a special promotion going on that allows you to save an additional 25% off of the already reduced sale price".
-Similar to study one above, to reduce randomness in responses, a multiple-choice format was employed to elicit participants' assessment of the correct answer.
+In addition, there is a special promotion going on that allows you to save an additional 25% off of the already reduced sale price."
+Similar to what was done in study 1 above, to reduce randomness in responses, a multiple choice format was employed to elicit participants' assessment of the correct answer.
 That question offered three choices: the correct answer, the answer that reflects the computational error, and an "other (please specify)" choice.
-The "other error" option from study one was dropped because only 3.5% of respondents picked that option in study one.
-Study 2c is similar to studies 2a and 2b, but to make the large percentage increases and decreases credible, it describes fluctuations in gasoline prices.
-The order of the correct answer and the one reflecting the computational error, which is counterbalanced in all studies, does not significantly affect the results (p > .10), and is therefore not discussed further.
+The "other error" option from study 1 was dropped because only 3.5% of respondents picked that option in study 1.
+Study 2C is similar to studies 2A and 2B, but to make the large percentage increases and decreases credible, it describes fluctuations in gasoline prices.
+The order of the correct answer and the one reflecting the computational error, which is counterbalanced in all studies, does not significantly affect the results (p > .10) and is therefore not discussed further.

-Study 2a: The Role of Motivation
+Study 2A: The Role of Motivation